Umuzi-org/ACN-syllabus/content/sql/shop-project/_index.md

 20. Count the number of shipped orders in the Orders table.

-21. Return the average price of all Products, in Rands and in Dollars (assume the exchange rate is R12 to the Dollar).
+21. Return the average price of all Products, in Rands and Dollars (assume the exchange rate is R12 to the Dollar).

 22. Using INNER JOIN create a query that selects all Payments with Customer information.

 23. Select all products that have turnable front wheels.

 ## Files to submit
-- yaml/yml file with container setup.
+- YAML/yml file with container setup.
 - `src` directory with 3 SQL script files(a script to create tables, populate tables and one to query the database).